April 9 Holiday: Compensation and Calculations

 Bataan Day as a Special Public Holiday

 The following year, 1954, former President Ramon Magsaysay proclaimed the Bataan revolution anniversary (9th of April) as Bataan Day and declared it a Special National Holiday.
-In the year 1955, President Magsaysay signed another proclamation declaring April 9 as Bataan Day and a Special National Holiday.
+In 1955, President Magsaysay signed another proclamation declaring April 9 as Bataan Day and a Special National Holiday.

 Bataan Day as a Legal Holiday